ShengHuiPang/Artix-Linux-Rice-and-dotfiles/README.md

 # My Arch Linux Build Configuration Files
+This configuration files will be used to recover my Linux system fast so that I can start my work right away after a system reset.
 My Linux Configuration Includes:
   1. Zsh, OhMyZsh and Powerline/Powerlevel10k Configs
   2. Grub Themes